nawab-samsung/tizen-docs/docs/application/tizen-studio-0/setup/uninstall-sdk.md

 # Uninstall Tizen Studio

 This page explains how to uninstall Tizen Studio from your system.
-The Tizen Studio uninstaller removes all the installed Tizen platforms and the tools.
-During the uninstallation procedure, all the data stored in the installation directory is removed, including any customizations or any other data you have stored within that directory.
-Make a back up of any data you want to keep prior to performing the uninstallation procedure.
+Tizen Studio uninstaller removes all the installed Tizen platforms and the tools.
+During the uninstallation procedure, all the data stored in the installation directory is removed.
+It includes any customizations or any other data that is stored within that directory.
+Take a back up of any data that you want to keep before performing the uninstallation procedure.

 You can uninstall Tizen Studio in one of the following ways:
 - Using GUI uninstaller
 - Using CLI uninstaller

-> **Note**
->
+> [!NOTE]
 > For more information on how to remove a single package or multiple packages, see [Updating Tizen Studio](update-sdk.md).

 ## GUI Uninstaller